LorenB/CppND-Route-Planning-Project/README.md

 # Route Planning Project
-A proof of concept route planner utilizing Dijkstra's algorithm.
+A proof of concept route planner utilizing the A* algorithm.

 ## Cloning